SHoogstad/Shoogstad/README.md

 ## 🚀 About Me

 - 🌟 Passionate about AI, Robots, PHP and Laravel
-- 🎓 studen of Technical Computer Science / Computer Engineering
+- 🎓 Student of Technical Computer Science / Computer Engineering
 - 💼 Student at Hogeschool Roterdam

 ## 🛠️ Skills